zimmertr/TJs-Kubernetes-Service/README.md

    kubectx admin@test
    ```

 10. Confirm Kubernetes is bootstrapped and that all of the nodes have joined the cluster.
 The Controlplane nodes might take a moment to respond.
 You can confirm the status of each Talos node using `talosctl` or by reviewing the VM consoles in Proxmox.
-The nodes and some pods will not be `Ready` until a CNI is installed in the next step.

     ```bash
     watch kubectl get nodes,all -A
     ```